Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Numerical Analysis

-In this subsection, we evaluate the performance of policy iteration, as outlined in Algorithm \ref{alg::policy_iteration}, using \textbf{S-BCGD-PI} and \textbf{BCTD-PI} in more realistic scenarios where the MDP model is not available.
-Specifically, we consider a wireless communication setup and a battery charging setup, both characterized by limited time horizons.
-For both examples, the proposed algorithms are compared against several baselines: finite-horizon $Q$-learning (\textbf{FHQL}), finite-horizon TD-learning with linear function approximation (\textbf{LFHQL}) \cite{geramifard2013tutorial}, deep $Q$-learning (\textbf{DQN}) \cite{mnih2015human}, and its finite-horizon counterpart \textbf{DFHQN} \cite{de2020fixed}, which represents the state-of-the-art in finite-horizon methods.
+{ We further evaluate the performance of \textbf{S-BCGD-PI} and \textbf{BCTD-PI} in more realistic scenarios, again in the absence of an available MDP model.
+Specifically, we consider a wireless communication problem, a battery charging problem, and a source coding problem.
+These settings are characterized by limited time horizons, where managing time effectively is critical to performance.
+As in the previous subsection, we compare the proposed algorithms against \textbf{LFHQL}, \textbf{DQN}, and \textbf{DFHQN}. }

 \textbf{Wireless setup.} This setup considers a time-constrained opportunistic multiple-access wireless system.
-A single user, equipped with a battery and a queue, transmits packets to an access point over $C = 3$ orthogonal channels within a finite horizon of $H = 5$ time steps.
+A single user, equipped with a battery and a queue, transmits packets to an access point over $C = 2$ orthogonal channels within a finite horizon of $H = 4$ time steps.
 The user accesses the channels opportunistically, as each channel may be occupied.
-The system state comprises: (a) the fading level and occupancy state of the $C = 3$ channels, (b) the battery energy level, and (c) the number of packets in the queue.
+The system state comprises: (a) the fading level and occupancy state of the $C = 2$ channels, (b) the battery energy level, and (c) the number of packets in the queue.
 At each time step, the user observes the state and selects the discretized transmission power for each channel.
-This leads to a $11$-dimensional tensor containing $800$ million entries.
-The transmission rate is determined by Shannon's capacity formula, and a packet loss of $50\%$ occurs if the channel is occupied.
+This leads to a $9$-dimensional tensor containing $16$ million entries.
+The transmission rate is determined by Shannon's capacity formula, and a packet loss of $80\%$ occurs if the channel is occupied.
 The reward function combines a weighted sum of the battery level with a positive weight, and the remaining packets in the queue with a negative weight.
 This structure creates a trade-off between maximizing throughput and conserving battery energy.
 Early in the episode, the agent can be conservative, waiting for high-SNR, unoccupied channels.
 However, as the time horizon shrinks, clearing the queue takes precedence, leading to less efficient transmissions that deplete the battery.